-Butyrylcholinesterase (BuChE) is a naturally occurring protein found in minute quantities in human blood (2 mg/liter).
-BuChE functions as a natural bioscavenger, like a sponge, to absorb and degrade poisons (e.g. nerve agents) before they cause neurological damage.
+Butyrylcholinesterase (BuChE) is a naturally occurring protein found in minute quantities in human blood, at around 2mg/litre.
+The protein acts as a natural bio-scavenger, absorbing and degrading poisons, such as nerve agents, before they cause neurological damage.

-Stabilitech is in the unique position of being able to deliver reproducible doses of infectious non replicating viral vectors to the luminal surface of the intestinal mucosa.
-Once the epithelial lining cells are infected they can produce proteins which can accumulate in the blood.
-The proteins can be expressed for several days but if necessary further doses of vector can be administered to extend the period over which the cells express the protein of interest.
+We are in the unique position of being able to deliver reproducible doses of infectious, non-replicating viral vectors to the luminal surface of the intestinal mucosa.
+Once the epithelial lining cells are infected, they can produce proteins such as rBuCHE.
+These proteins can accumulate in the blood and can be expressed for several days, with the option to administer further doses of the vector to extend the protein expression.

 - Transient vector-production of enzyme via gastrointestinal (GI) cells within the GI tract